Aura Minerals Inc. Press Release

-ROAD TOWN, British Virgin Islands, July 02, 2020 (GLOBE NEWSWIRE) -- Aura Minerals Inc. (TSX: ORA) (B3: AURA32) (the "Company" or “Aura”) today announces the pricing of the previously announced initial primary and secondary public offering with restricted efforts of Brazilian depositary receipts (certificados de depósito de ações, or "BDRs"), sponsored level II, to be issued by Itaú Unibanco S.A., as depositary institution, with each BDR representing one share of the Company (each, a “Share”) (the “Offering”).
-The price per BDR was set at R$820.00 (the “Price per BDR”) (or C$204.75, based on the daily average rate of exchange published by the Bank of Canada on June 30, 2020) following the completion of the bookbuilding process and the approval of the Price per BDR by the Company’s Board of Directors.
-The Price per BDR is not indicative of the trading price of the BDRs that will prevail after the completion of the Offering.
+ROAD TOWN, British Virgin Islands, July 07, 2020 (GLOBE NEWSWIRE) -- Aura Minerals Inc. (TSX: ORA) (B3: AURA32) (the "Company" or “Aura”) today announces the settlement of the Base Offering BDRs and the Additional BDRs (as defined below) of the previously announced initial primary and secondary public offering with restricted efforts of Brazilian depositary receipts (certificados de depósito de ações, or "BDRs"), sponsored level II, issued by Itaú Unibanco S.A., as depositary institution, with each BDR representing one share of the Company (each, a “Share”) (the “Offering”).

 The number of Base Offering BDRs was increased by 6,430 BDRs offered by a certain individual shareholder of the Company, under the same conditions and at the same price of the Base Offering BDRs (the “Additional BDRs”).